 EB: I’m working on “scoring” a 45-minute slideshow for this thing called Slideluck Potshow that’s going down in August.
 Also doing a lot of mixing in the lab this summer.
 Hoping to get started on some new Shabazz tracks very soon.
 And after the album comes out, I’ll have a nice little Touch Screens remix EP to put out with mixes by Shabazz, OC Notes, Crypts and a few others.

-Here’s the video for “So Many Things” from the film Center of Gravity [edited by Brian O'Shea; runtime: 4:18]:
+Here’s the trailer for Touch Screens [edited by Brian O’Shea; runtime: 2:04]:

 Hughs, Rob.
 (2011, November).
 Masterworks: Tago Mago by Can.
 Prog, No. 21, pp. 56-59.